TylerLu/EDUGraphAPI-Python/README.md

    ![](Images/azure-web-app.png)

    Copy the URL aside, then append `/*` .
-We get the reply URL `https://edugraphapi.azurewebsites.net/*`.
+We get a new reply URL `https://edugraphapi.azurewebsites.net/*`.

 3. Navigate to the app registration in the new Azure portal, then open the setting windows.

-   Add the two reply URLs:
+   Add the reply URL:

    ![](Images/aad-add-reply-url.png)